 In February 2016, the FASB issued ASU 2016-02, Leases that increases transparency and comparability among organizations by requiring the recognition of assets and liabilities for leases on the balance sheet by lessees and the disclosure of key information about leasing arrangements.
-The amendment is effective for annual reporting periods beginning on or after December 15, 2020, with early adoption permitted.
-The Partnership is in the process of assessing the impact of the potential adoption of ASU 2016-02 on its financial position, results of operations, cash flows and financial statement disclosures.
+The amendment was originally effective for annual reporting periods beginning on or after December 15, 2020, with early adoption permitted.
+However, in June 2020, the FASB issued ASU 2020-05 which provides a one-year deferral of the effective date for private companies.
+As a result, the standard is now required to be adopted for reporting periods beginning on or after December 15, 2021 The Partnership is in the process of assessing the impact of the potential adoption of ASU 2016-02 on its financial position, results of operations, cash flows and financial statement disclosures.